ExpediaGroup/shunting-yard/README.md

 Create a `.yml` file under `$SHUNTING_YARD_HOME/conf/` with the correct settings to talk to the messaging infrastructure.
 You can find guidelines in the file _shunting-yard-minimal.yml.template_.
 Once this is done you are all set up to run the service:

     $SHUNTING_YARD_HOME/bin/replicator.sh --config=$SHUNTING_YARD_HOME/conf/<my-config>.yml

+### Graphite Metrics

+Graphite configurations can be passed to Shunting Yard using an optional `--ct-config` argument which takes a YAML file and passes it directly to internal Circus Train instance.
+Refer to the Circus-Train README [here](https://github.com/HotelsDotCom/circus-train#graphite) for more details.

+Sample ct-config.yml:

+    graphite:
+      enabled: true
+      host: localhost:2003
+      namespace: com.company.shuntingyard
+      prefix: dev

 # Legal
 This project is available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).